 - enable recognition of a foreign country’s food safety regulatory system where there is equivalence with Australia’s food safety system.
 Food imported from these countries will be subject to a reduced rate of inspection.

-Food Importers are encouraged to subscribe to Imported Food Notices to receive updates on the operational changes to the Imported Food Inspection Scheme to reflect the legislative changes listed above.
+Food Importers are encouraged to subscribe to Imported Food Notices to receive updates on operational changes to the Imported Food Inspection Scheme.

 Further inquiries can be made by emailing Imported Food Inquiries.